 The dark green leek tops (the leek greens) are very chewy and not very palatable.
 You can dehydrate the greens into a leek powder.

-How to cut leeks
+How to Cut Leeks

-When you buy leeks (or grow them yourself!) most will have the roots still at the bottom.
-You’ll want to discard or compost this part (you can plant them into some soil, as some leek roots will re-grow!).
+You can’t eat the whole leek so you’ll want to discard or compost this part (you can plant them into some soil, as some leek roots will re-grow).